 Because they don’t have an open-ended line of credit, a personal loan is great for consumers who might otherwise be tempted to use their credit card for extra purchases.

-An additional benefit is that these can have a positive impact on your credit in a short amount of time.
-By reducing the utilization of your credit cards with this loan, you will improve your debt to credit ratio.
+An additional benefit is that these can have a positive impact on your credit in a short amount of time and by reducing the utilization of your credit cards with this loan, you will improve your debt-to-credit ratio.

 If you have good or excellent credit, you can qualify for a debt consolidation personal loan with competitive and low interest rates.
 However, you can still qualify for a personal loan even with bad credit.

 3. Debt Settlement and Credit Counseling Services

 If you have too much debt or a credit score that doesn’t qualify for a balance transfer card or personal loan, there are a couple of other options -- that are not bankruptcy -- to get out of debt.

 You might look into a professional debt relief service.
 How these companies work will vary depending on the company and the amount of debt you have.
 Debt relief services work with your creditors to negotiate lower interest rates and they may also help you come up with repayment strategies or qualify for a debt consolidation loan.
 For consumers who are already delinquent on bills, debt relief companies can help negotiate a settlement with credit card companies.

 Another option is to work with a nonprofit consumer credit counseling agency.
 The National Foundation for Credit Counseling (NFCC) offers assistance on finding accredited counselors.